-SERC is an educational and research institute affiliated with the Environmental Resources Engineering (ERE) department at Humboldt State University (HSU).
-SERC’s educational mission is to increase energy and environmental awareness and to offer people firsthand experience with clean energy technologies.
+The Schatz Center is an educational and research institute affiliated with the Environmental Resources Engineering (ERE) department at Humboldt State University (HSU).
+Our educational mission is to increase energy and environmental awareness and to offer people firsthand experience with clean energy technologies.

-SERC staff and docents educate the general public and K-12 and university students about clean energy technologies.
+Schatz Center staff and docents educate university students, K-12 classes, and the public about clean energy technologies.
 Our teaching techniques include interactive lectures, hands-on activities, games, and physical demonstrations tailored to fit the age and focus of the audience.
-We attend career fairs, speak as guest lecturers in classrooms, and guide tours of our laboratory, the HSU Hydrogen Fueling Station, and the Schatz Solar Hydrogen Project.
-These facilities provide excellent opportunities for students to gain hands-on experience with renewable energy technologies.
-Visit our Get Involved page to learn more about our docent program.
-To schedule a presentation or tour, email Allison Hansberry, Education & Outreach Coordinator, or call the main Lab number at 707-826-4345.
+We attend career fairs, speak as guest lecturers, and offer tours of our laboratory.

-SERC has a wide range of experience in curriculum development and implementation.
-From single lesson units on energy basics for 4th graders to semester long undergraduate engineering courses in Thermodynamics, SERC staff have the expertise to develop and implement energy-based activities, curriculum, and tools in the classroom with success.
-Some of our curriculum work includes:
+Schatz Center staff have a wide range of experience in curriculum development and implementation.
+From single lesson units on energy basics for 4th graders to university engineering courses in GRID technologies, we have developed and implemented energy-based activities, curriculum, and tools in the classroom with success.
+Some of our curricular projects include:

-SERC’s education and outreach efforts make use of renewable energy equipment and interpretive materials developed and fabricated here at SERC.
+Our education and outreach efforts make use of renewable energy equipment and interpretive materials developed and fabricated here at the Center.
 We have designed and built a number of fuel cell power systems for educational demonstrations and single-cell fuel cell kits for hands-on use in middle school, high school, and college science laboratory classes.
-We also design interpretive signs and brochures to educate the public about renewable energy in general and to highlight features of our individual systems.
+We also design interpretive signs and brochures to educate the public about renewable energy.

-SERC staff regularly teach courses on energy efficiency and renewable energy both through HSU’s Environmental Resources Engineering program and the university’s Extended Education program.
-In addition to our local classes and trainings, SERC provides professional trainings and workshops to teachers, community members, and professional audiences nationwide.
-In conjunction with HSU's Environment & Community Graduate Program, SERC hosts the Sustainable Futures Speaker Series, an interdisciplinary speaker series intended to stimulate cross-disciplinary discussion, debate, and collaboration around issues related to energy, the environment, and society.
-Visit our news page for information about upcoming events.
+Schatz Center faculty teach courses on energy efficiency and renewable energy through Humboldt State's Environmental Resources Engineering program.
+We provide professional trainings and workshops to teachers, community members, and professional audiences locally and across the globe.
+And, in conjunction with HSU's Environment & Community Graduate Program, we host the Sustainable Futures Speaker Series, an interdisciplinary speaker series intended to stimulate cross-disciplinary discussion, debate, and collaboration around issues related to energy, the environment, and society.